telemachus/notes/socrates-companion/notes.md

   discussing one of their own articles.
 + Moss quotation on page 198 "philosophy bin general" should be "philosophy in general".

+### Chapter 11

++ References to Xenophon's *Symposium* abbreviated to *Sym.* on pages 271 and 266.
+Abbreviations list on page viii says *Symp.* for Plato's and *Sym.* for Xenophon's *Symposium*.
+Clear in context, but still.

+  This turns out to be a near-universal problem.
+Almost all authors use *Sym.* as the abbreviation for both Plato's and Xenophon's *Symposium*.
+  There is also no good rationale for how the choose to treat the names of plays.
+All the abbreviations are Latin, so *Birds* is *Av.* for *Aves*.
+  Except that it is cited at least once as *Birds*.
+Also *Clouds*, which has no abbreviation or index entry, is always *Clouds*, its English title.

++ Stray bit of UTF8 garbage after *nomizein* on page 272.